-The carrying value of financial liabilities is considered a reasonable approximation of fair value.
+The carrying value of these financial liabilities is considered a reasonable approximation of fair value.

-17. Cash flow adjustments and changes in working capital
+16. Cash flow adjustments and changes in working capital

-The following non-cash flow adjustments and adjustments for changes in working capital have been deducted to Operating Profit to arrive at the operating cash flows:
+The following non-cash flow adjustments and adjustments for changes in working capital have been effected to profit before tax to arrive at operating cash flows: